 Unity Because We Don’t GOT it

-I am spending a lot of time in the Old Testament book of Jeremiah lately.
+In July 2018 I was spending a lot of time in the Old Testament book of Jeremiah.
 While it was specifically written to the Israelites, I believe that it gives us some interesting “jumping-off” points that we can apply to our lives.

 Please hear me when I say that I’m not being critical toward either political party or various theologies, even though I have strong beliefs myself.
 I am being critical towards us, in the church, us that are saved, that are NOT IN UNITY with one another simply because we think differently than others.